Common name: Bridal Creeper, Florist's Smilax

 Other Australian states: *Vic. *S.A. *W.A.

+A major weed in southern Australia.
 Care should be taken when collecting specimens of Bridal Creeper to ensure that samples of the rhizomes and fleshy tubers are collected and/or their arrangement in the ground is noted.
-The weedy, widespread form introduced in Australia has an extensive, branching root system, with rhizomes growing parallel to the soil surface with abundant fleshy tubers arranged spirally along them.
-There is another form or possibly separate species from the SW Cape region of South Africa that has the rhizome growing more or less vertically in the soil, with the tubers parallel to the ground surface and packed in a dense compact rosette at the base of the plant.
-This Western Cape Form is now known to be present in Australia - at least in SA.
-See http://www.weeds.org.au/WoNS/asparagusweeds/docs/Asparagus_Weeds_BPMM-7.pdf for details about the two forms.
+The weedy, widespread form has an extensive branching root system, with rhizomes growing parallel to the soil surface, with abundant small tubers arranged spirally along the rhizomes usually at least 10 cm underground.
+There is another form or possibly separate species from the Western Cape region of South Africa that has the rhizome growing more or less vertically in the soil, with large tubers parallel to the ground surface and packed in a dense compact rosette just under the ground.
+This Western Cape Bridal Creeper is now known to be present in Australia - at least in SA, and possibly in NSW.
+It is apparently not susceptible to the rust introduced to control Bridal Creeper.
+See http://www.weeds.org.au/WoNS/asparagusweeds/docs/Asparagus_Weeds_BPMM-7.pdf and other documents for details about the two forms.
+Report any occurrences of the Western Cape form to your local weeds authorities.

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data